timescale/docs/api/_hyperfunctions/max_n_by/examples.md

 subsection: max_n_by()
 ---

-For this example assume we have some rudimentary table of stock trades that looks like the following:
+This example assumes that you have a table of stock trades in this format:

 ```sql
 CREATE TABLE stock_sales(